villez/vswiki/README.md

 target usage environment is on a local machine in a restricted/controlled environment, such as a home network behind a firewall and with only trusted users.
-For example, I'm currently not planning to implement user logins, authentication & authorization, and won't care that much about protecting from malicious user input either, beyond what normal Rails best practices provide.
-Some of these features may end up getting included later, but globally accessible multiuser environment is not the target environment for this project.
+For example, I'm currently not planning to implement user logins, authentication & authorization.
+Some of these features may end up getting included later, but globally accessible multiuser environment is currently not the target environment for this project.

 ## Wiki Markup

+### Rationale

 The default wiki markup is a blend of Mediawiki, Creole, Markdown, and some other markup languages, based on my own habits and preferences.
-Full-blown NIH syndrome in action.
-Obviously it'd be simpler and more "portable" to just use one of the existing specs and parsers as-is, but this is a personal hobby project, and figuring out how to specify and implement the markup part is one of the more interesting aspects.
+In other words, full-blown NIH syndrome in action.
+Obviously it'd be simpler and more "portable" (from the user's perspective) to just use one of the existing wiki markup specifications and parsers as-is, but this is a personal hobby project, and figuring out how to specify and implement the markup part is one of the more interesting aspects.

-It's possible that later on switching the markup language/parser to another one becomes a feature, or just adopting an existing language, but that's not currently planned.
-The markup part of the application is already decently well isolated from the CRUD part of the wiki functionality, so this should not pose a major technical challenge, although some adapter type of stuff between different parser interfaces etc. would probably be necessary.
-Actually the biggest dependency at the moment is probably in the integration/feature tests, which assume certain HTML output based on certain markup input.
+It's possible that later on switching the markup language/parser to another one becomes a feature, or maybe I'll just adopt an existing language, but that's not currently planned.
+The markup part of the application is already decently well isolated from the CRUD part of the wiki functionality, so this should not pose a major technical challenge, although some adapter functionality between different parser interfaces etc. would probably be necessary in the case of supporting several different markup engines.
+Actually the biggest dependency on the current home-grown markup is currently in the integration/feature tests, which assume certain HTML output based on certain markup input.

 The current markup spec is roughly as follows:

 ### Basic Text Formatting

- * paragraphs are lines of text separated by newlines that don't have any more specific markup described below
+ * paragraphs are lines of text separated by newlines and which don't have any more specific markup described below
- * Headings: either `== Heading 2`,  `== Heading 2 ==`, or
+ * Headings: either `= Heading 1`,  `== Heading 2 ==`, or
-  `!!Heading 2`
+  `!!!Heading 3`
- * emphasized text with `''emphasis''`, strong text with `'''strong'''`, and strong + emphasis with `'''''very strong'''''`
+ * emphasized (italics) text with `''emphasis''`, strong (bold) text with `'''strong'''`, and strong + emphasis with `'''''very strong'''''`
- * setting text color with `%green%this is colored green%%`.
+ * setting text color with `%green%this is green text%%`.
 The parameter accepts the same values as the CSS color property - color names, hex values, etc.
  * horizontal rule with `----`